 Pursuant to 20 C.F.R.
 Sec.
-658.417-18, if the ES receives a request for a hearing within 20 business days after the receipt of notification, it shall be referred to a State Hearing Official for a hearing.
+658.417-18, if the ES receives a request for a hearing within 20 business days after the receipt of notification, it shall be referred to a State Hearing Official.
+All decisions of a State Hearing Official must be accompanied by a written notice informing the parties that they may appeal the decision within 20 business days of the certified date of receipt of the decision.
+Pursuant to KRS 13B.020(4), the State Hearing Official must comply with federal law and regulations.
 The State Hearing Official's decision shall be the final state-level decision.
-All decisions of a State Hearing Official must be accompanied by a written notice informing the parties that they may appeal the decision within 20 business days of the certified date of receipt of the decision.
-Pursuant to KRS 13B.020(4), the State Hearing Official shall comply with federal law.